 >to mind the crowding.Hmm.

-Mother had made screens for the car windows so if was rainy or
+Mother had made screens for the car windows so if was rainy or>We tented.
+In rainy weather we slept in the car.
+Every several days we

 particularly mosquitoy we slept in the car.